-By default the plugin works with Google and Bing however via the options area you can track other search engines by simply adding the robot name, mask and reverse DNS for the site.
+By default, the plugin works with Google and Bing however, via the options area you can track other search engines by simply adding the robot name, mask and reverse DNS for the site.
 The plugin can send you daily reports about the search engine robots that crawled your site via email.

 You can also receive instant notification via email whenever a search engine robot has visited your site, though doing so wouldn’t be very practical as your inbox would be full of notifications very quickly.
-Additional email addresses can be set in the notification area, which is useful if there is more than one admin for your website.
+Capture additional email addresses can be set in the notification area, which is useful if there is more than one admin for your website.

 One of the best features of SEO Crawlytics is the ability to track search engine robots from other parts of your website.
 For example, by adding the integration code into the footer of your forum, you can also track the activity of robots in your discussion forum.
 This is a welcome addition as most WordPress plugins don’t offer any functionality outside of WordPress itself.